Otumian-empire/swift-python/exercise14.md

 # Exercise 14 ( List)
-We have had our fill with lists but here we kind of go much into it.
+We have had our fill with lists but here we would kind of go much into it.

-As already know, a `list` is a collection of comma seperated objects, where by the collection is delimitered by an opened and closed square bracket.
+As already we know, a `list` is a collection of comma seperated objects, where by the collection is delimitered by an opened and closed square bracket.

 ## Examples